-Sunday morning worship is held every Sunday at 10:30 AM.
+We have Meditation at 9:00 and Traditional Service at 10:30 every Sunday.
 This is our major gathering in which we renew our covenants with one another and lift up our values and aspirations.
 We gather in worship to find meaning and live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.

 Unitarian Universalist worship styles vary by congregation, and even within congregations.
 Some congregations’ worship is contemporary and high tech.
 Some congregations’ worship is traditional and formal.
 Some features exuberant music, some includes long periods of silent reflection.
 Our congregation’s worship varies according to the theme of service; sometimes traditional, sometimes innovative and creative.

 Our minister is in the pulpit three Sundays a month.
 This gives opportunity for lay leaders of the church, community leaders, or visiting ministers and musicians to add their voice in our search for truth and meaning.

 Elements of a typical Unitarian Universalist Sunday morning worship service include:

 - Lighting the chalice, the symbol of our faith